yaal-coop/sheraf/doc/source/tutorial/indexation.rst

 The ``substrings`` function extracts all the possible substring from all the words in a string.
 Now you can find a cowboy by searching for any piece of word in his biography.

+To see how indexes can be used to build a full-text search engine, you can check the :ref:`fts` section.

 Migration and checks
 --------------------